strapi/strapi/docs/3.x.x/en/migration/migration-guide-alpha-10-to-alpha-11.md

 Then, delete your old `plugins` folder and replace it by the new one.

+## Update the Dependencies

+Now let's update the dependencies in your `package.json` we edited earlier.
+Simply run `npm install`:

 That's all, you have now upgraded to Strapi `alpha.11`.